-MTP8206 Ecopsychology-Remembering Our Place in The Natural World (3) This course is an introduction to the field of ecopsychology, eco-shamanism, and related fields.
-Students will explore the illusion of separation between humans and nature, considering how we can shift our consciousness to a more reciprocal, intimate relationship with the natural world.
-Through scholarship, nature encounters, practices related to eco-shamanism, and reflective discussion, students will discover practical ways to actively bring ecological consciousness into their personal, service, and professional lives.
+MTP8206 Ecopsychology-Remembering Our Place in The Natural World (3) Be introduced to the field of ecopsychology, eco-shamanism, and related fields.
+Explore the illusion of separation between humans and nature through scholarship, nature encounters, practices, and reflective discussions.
+Consider how to shift consciousness to a more reciprocal, intimate relationship with the natural world.
+Discover practical ways to actively bring ecological consciousness into personal, service, and professional life.
+Cross-listed with GPHD8206

-MTP8207 Sustainability, Culture, and Sacred Ecology (3) This course teaches an ecopsychological perspective of where we came from, who "we" are, and what communities we comprise.
-It also introduces the concepts of sustainability from a new, broader systems-thinking approach, and from a sacred, ancient Native peoples' approach.
-Finally, the course encourages reimagining a new ecologically conscious community.
-Students will be engaged in the material through several ways of knowing: reading, listening, watching, experiencing, reflecting, and creating.
+MTP8207 Sustainability, Culture, and Sacred Ecology (3) Understand, through an ecopsychological lens, the origins of human beings, who human beings are, and what communities human beings comprise.
+Introduce the concepts of sustainability from a new, broader systemsthinking approach and from a sacred, ancient Native-peoples approach.
+Engage the material through several ways of knowing: reading, listening, watching, experiencing, reflecting, and creating.
+Reimagine a new ecologically conscious community.
+Cross-listed with GPHD8207

 MTP8208 Nature-Based Programs and Wholeness (3) Nature-based programs are grounded in the idea that coming home to our natural roots promotes wholeness, healing, and sustainability for all beings on this planet.
 This course focuses on the many ways that ecopsychology, ecospirituality, and ecotherapy are being applied in professional settings and outdoor places to facilitate healing, reconnection with place, education, health, and wholeness.
 Examples include animal-facilitated programs, garden and farm therapies, wilderness experiences, bringing nature into therapeutic practice, and prison-based programs.
 Students will design an innovative community service project that brings an eco-centered approach into a professional or vocational experience.
+Cross-listed with GPHD8208